NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 Genre preferences vary by country but most countires prefered Rock music genre the most.

 **Recommendation:**
-Curate region-specific setlists for fedtivals.
+- Curate region-specific setlists for fedtivals.
-Run genre-based marketing campaings aligned with cultural preferences.
+- Run genre-based marketing campaings aligned with cultural preferences.
 For example, rock-heavy festival in the **USA**, Latin-heavy in **Spain**.

-**MOST POPULAR MEDIA TYPE**
+**MOST POPULAR MEDIA TYPE?**

 ![Most Popular Media Type](Assets/Image/Most_popular_media_type.png)

-- **MPED Audio File** domainates with 3,3034 records.
+- **MPEG Audio File** domainates with 3,3034 records.
 - Other type (AAC, Protected AAC, MPEG-4) trail far behind.

 **Insight:**
 Most users comsume standard auidio formarts.

 **Recommendation:**
-Focus inventory and digital licensing on MPEG audio.
+- Focus inventory and digital licensing on MPEG audio.
-Avoid overstocking other less_used formats unless tied to exclusive content(e.g video or DRM-protected tracks).
+- Avoid overstocking other less_used formats unless tied to exclusive content(e.g video or DRM-protected tracks).

-**TOP 10 COUNTRY TOTAL SPENT BY MEDIA TYPE AND SPENDING CATEGORIES**
+**TOP 10 COUNTRY TOTAL SPENT BY MEDIA TYPE AND SPENDING CATEGORIES?**

 ![Top 10 country total spent](Assets/Image/Top_10_Country_TotalSpent_3._1.png)

 - USA leads in spending (≈ $3,830), followed by Canada, France, and Brazil.
 - Countries are categorized into High and Medium Spenders.

 **Insight:**
 Your highest revenue markets are clear.
 USA is the prime target for upsells and exclusive content.

 **Recommendation:**
-Focus high-budget campaigns in USA and Canada.
+- Focus high-budget campaigns in USA and Canada.
-Target medium spenders with bundled deals or discounts to increase CLV.
+- Target medium spenders with bundled deals or discounts to increase CLV.

-**TOP 3 TOTAL SALES & CUSTOMERS CONTRIBUTION FOR EACH YEAR**
+**TOP 3 TOTAL SALES & CUSTOMERS CONTRIBUTION FOR EACH YEAR?**
 Top 3 most sold Albums by year and customer count that contributed with Max Date = 2013-12-22 and Min Date = 2009-01-01.

  ![Top 3 total sales & Customers Contribution](Assets/Image/Top_3_Total_Sales_&_Customer_Contribution_count_each_year_3.2.png)